Zulko/bricks_and_scissors/content/posts/dnaweaver.md

   width=500
 />

-Some vendors are cheap (count 100$ for a 1000-nucleotide gene) but will only accept "easy" sequences, others will be up to twice more expensive, but will really try and synthesize anything you throw at them.
+Some vendors are cheap (count %100 for a 1000-nucleotide gene) but will only accept "easy" sequences, others will be up to twice more expensive, but will really try and synthesize anything you throw at them.

-All vendors have limits on the sequence size they'll accept, and so we would order the longest sequences in multiple smaller fragments (sometimes from different providers) that would then be fused together, possibly at the same time as the other parts:
+All vendors have limits on the sequence size they'll accept, and so the longest sequences must be ordered in multiple smaller fragments (sometimes from different providers) that are then be fused together, possibly at the same time as the other parts of the desired sequence:

 <img
   src="../../post_assets/dnaweaver/library_and_vendors_mix_fragments.png"